machinalis/iepy/docs/instantiation.rst

 When you create an instance, a database is created by default on the file **yourproject.sqlite**.
 This is a database with sqlite format.
 It has no data yet, since you'll have to fill it with your own data.

-When working with big datasets, it's recommended to use some other database engine instead of *slite*.
+When working with big datasets, it's recommended to use some other database engine instead of *sqlite*.
 To change the database engine, change the settings file on the section where it says `DATABASES`:

 ::